JeanLLopes/AZ-900-Microsoft-Certified-Azure-Fundamentals/AZ-900-Revisao-completa-2021/readme.md

 - Is a Saas soluction
 - Is responsable to manage all messages exchanged by devices and other soluction, for example IoT Central
 - This soluction manager  bidirectional communication
+- Is reponsable to connect with devices..

 <br>

 ### Azure Sphere
 - What the certification, update anda manager certificates
 - Manage cryptografy
+- Manage the security about all devices connected in Azure IoT Central

 <br>